coderefinery/mma/_episodes/06-fortran-c.md

 ---
 layout: episode
-title: API design
+title: Fortran, C and C++ talking to each other
-teaching: 90
+teaching: 20
 exercises: 0
 questions:
   - Write me.